ctthang/OIDC/src/Javascript/oauth2-implicit-javascript/README.md

 - client_id: [a client id]
 - redirect_uri: https://localhost:44307/login-callback.html
 - providerInfo: https://develop.safewhere.local/runtime/
-- scope: specify scopes needed, default values are 'read', 'write' and 'openid' ('openid' is required)
+- scope: specify scopes needed, default values are 'read', 'write'

 ## Identify configuration
 There must be an OAuth 2.0 protocol configuration.
 More details about Identify OAuth 2.0 protocol connection can be found on https://docs.safewhere.com